ReadingAndThinking.com

 Games People Play: The Basic Handbook of Transactional Analysis by Eric Berne

-The author's research orientation is interested in how early life affects people; the results of the research can help people able to gain insight into the underlying rules and patterns behind the seemingly chaotic human interactions.
+The author's research orientation is interested in how early life affects people; the results of the research can help people gain insight into the underlying rules and patterns behind the seemingly chaotic human interactions.

 1. The reward of the game strengthens the basic "positioning" of a person's existence in the world.
 The fundamental stance that TAs take towards themselves and others also reinforces the player's scripted decisions; scripts are made up of repeated games and their rewards.